glelouarn/nosqldbs/README.md

 + Some information can be updated by two hosts simultaneously.
 In this case it is possible to use the CAS (Compare and Swap) functionality.
 This allows to obtain a hash to check if the information has changed.
 Also, the operation can perform also explicit locking if necessary

 #####Replication
-+ It is possible to create replicas of the buckets WITHIN the cluster.
-It is possible to configure up to 3 replicas.
++ It is possible to create replicas of the buckets within the cluster and configure up to 3 replicas for each bucket.
 In this case, replica == backup
 + From version 2.0 there is a system to make replication between different clusters that can be geographically separated.
 It is called 'cross datacenter replication' (XDCR)
 + XDCR can be configured to work in unidirectional and bidirectional mode.
 + The consistency XDCR is eventual.
 It applies a mechanism to resolve conflicts (several updates over the same date).